To make the most of Albert's budgeting features, link your accounts so our algorithm gets a full picture of your financial life.

-Start with your primary checking account — the account where your paychecks and other income are deposited and from which you pay the bulk of your bills.
+Start with your primary checking account — the account where your paychecks and other income is deposited and from which you pay the bulk of your bills.

-Once you've connected your bank account, you may add others, including credit cards, loans (e.g., student loans, car loans, personal loans, or mortgages), or investments (e.g., brokerage, retirement, or 529 plans).
+Once you've connected your bank account, you can add others, including credit cards, loans (e.g., student loans, car loans, personal loans, or mortgages), and investments (e.g., brokerage, retirement, or 529 plans).
 The more accounts you add, the more helpful Albert can be!

 To add a new financial account to Albert